therealryan/steamdeploy/README.md

 Build automation for deployment to steamworks

 * [core](core): Java API for uploading to steamworks
 * [steamdeploy-maven-plugin](steamdeploy-maven-plugin): Maven plugin for uploading to steamworks

 ## Authentication

-## Refreshing your authentication VDF

-At some point the cached credentials will need to be refreshed.
+There are three routes to logging in to steam on the command line:

+### Persistent installation

+Steam will cache a successful login to a configuration file, so logging in again from the same installation only requires a username.

+This is easily achieved if building from a local machine, but is less convenient in the context of CI.

+### Username and password

+The Steamguard 2FA system is mandatory for all users, so logging in with username and password will also require either of:

+* typing in an emailed token
+* responding to a challenge on the user's steam app

+This method might seem attractive if your uploading user is set up for app-based 2FA and you're happy to handle the challenges.
+Bear in mind that Steam will issue additional challenges if it detects geographic anomalies in the user's logins, which is likely to happen in CI contexts.

+### Username and cached authentication

+If we capture the cached authentication from a successful manual login, we can inject it into new installations.

-Using an instance of [the SteamCMD executable](https://developer.valvesoftware.com/wiki/SteamCMD), run `steamcmd` and log in, e.g.:
+To capture the cached login: create an instance of [the SteamCMD executable](https://developer.valvesoftware.com/wiki/SteamCMD), run `steamcmd` and log in, e.g.:

 ```
 $ steamcmd +login <your username> <your password> +quit